Spectrum75/All-is-well/README.md

 I am not responsible for any damage that may occur to your system by using these scripts, if you have any doubts about using them please have a look inside the code.

 # Credits:
 Thanks to GraphicLoads @https://www.iconarchive.com/show/100-flat-2-icons-by-graphicloads/arrow-download-icon.html for the icons.
-Also I express my gratitude to Botspot and to RPICoder for helping me.
+The Ascii art was made with the Ascii art generator at http://www.patorjk.com/software/taag/ Also I express my gratitude to Botspot and to RPICoder for helping me.
 RPICoder:https://github.com/techcoder20 Botspot:https://github.com/Botspot.

 # Help And More: